 - Choose CCNA first when your target is network administration, network engineering, or Cisco-heavy infrastructure work.

-- RoleMath scores Network+ at 35/100 and CCNA at 50/100, both Moderate, with CCNA higher and carrying a source-gap caveat for unpublished question-count/format details.
+- RoleMath's captured rows put Network+ at foundation level and CCNA at associate level, with CCNA the higher of the two and carrying a source-gap caveat for unpublished question-count/format details.

 - Cisco's current CCNA objectives include an AI and network operations/management domain; Network+ remains broader across networking concepts, implementation, operations, security, and troubleshooting.